myt-hue/Flood-Prediction/README.md

 ## Business Problem
 Floods rank among the most destructive natural calamities, and India faces a substantial impact due to the increasing frequency and severity of floods.
 This leads to tragic consequences, with certain regions experiencing more pronounced damage, contributing to the loss of lives and livelihoods.
 ## Data Understanding
 The data was taken from MongoBay- Freely available spatial dataset to make Flood Research easier.
 The data was filtered by major causes of floods.
-The top 2 causes of Floods were ranked by the number of humans diplaced.
+The top 2 causes of Floods were ranked by the number of humans displaced.
 Duplicates were removed.
 For time series analysis, the dates were all converted to datetime, and the dataset is furthur filtered by Year after 2000.
 Addionally, all the null values were replaced by placeholder values of 'Unknown'.

 ## Data Analysis